Looking to stay ahead the digital marketing curve?

 Step 11: Holistic Strategy Across All Channels

-In 2020, we need to create a holistic strategy to align your business objectives to the nature of the SERPs.
+We need to create a holistic strategy to align your business objectives to the nature of the SERPs.

 You need to determine the impact you’re going to measure before thinking about the channel.